IRSS-UBC/earthdata_downloader/README.md

 -   This script is a basic working example of the earthaccess python package.
 (Documentation: <https://pypi.org/project/earthaccess/>)

+-   A sample tiling shapefile is provided to test the script (hls_grids_sample.shp).

 **Full set-up:**

 1.  conda create --prefix "path/folder/earthdata_env" python=3.11 -y